zedlovegenshin/zzz/docs/library/template_ip/index.rst

 The control of the chip is done through an SPI interface, which is needed at the system level.
-The :ref:`template_ip interface` must be connected directly to the top file of the design, as IO primitives are part of the  IP.
+The :ref:`template_ip interface` must be connected directly to the top file of the design, as I/O primitives are part of the IP.

 The example design uses a DMA to move the data from the output of the IP to memory.
 If the data needs to be processed in HDL before moving to the memory, it can be